Paul Carlson: Legacy

-Shortly after Carlson's death, Lois and others formed the Paul Carlson Medical Program with the goal of raising money to support the Loko hospital.
+Shortly after Carlson's death, his wife Lois and others formed the Paul Carlson Medical Program with the goal of raising money to support the Loko hospital.
 They expanded with agricultural programs to teach nutrition, agronomy, and microenterprise.
 In 2000, the Paul Carlson Medical Program was revitalized and now operates under the name the Paul Carlson Partnership.
 The Paul Carlson Partnership is a Chicago-based nonprofit organization with a mission that focuses on investing in health care, economic development, and education in Central Africa.

-After her husband's death, wife Lois penned the biography "Monganga Paul" in 1965.
+After her husband's death, Lois Carlson penned the biography Monganga Paul, published in 1965.

 Carlson Park within the neighborhood of Carlson Park, Culver City, California are both named in honor of him.
-(The Twilight Zone television episode entitled "You Drive" was filmed in this neighborhood one year before Carlson's death.)
+The Twilight Zone television episode entitled "You Drive" was filmed in this neighborhood one year before Carlson's death.

+His home church, Rolling Hills Covenant Church, also named a portion of the building, "Carlson Hall", after him.